-In view of the negligible external challenge it is therefore concluded that it is highly unlikely that one or several cattle that are (pre-clinically) infected with the BSE agent are currently present in the domestic herd of Nicaragua (GRB-I).
+In view of the negligible external challenge it is therefore concluded that it is highly unlikely that one or several cattle that are (pre-clinically) or clinically) infected with the BSE agent are currently present in the domestic herd of Swaziland (GRB-I).

-Given the very unstable system, it is likely that the GBR-level will increase in the future, if any external challenge occurs.
+Given the neutrally stable system, it is unlikely that the GBR-level will increase in the future, as long as external challenge can be avoided.